a14a-org/node-controller-rust/README.md

    UPDATE_CHECK_INTERVAL=60
    ```

-3. Build and run using the deployment script:
+3. Run the deployment script:
    ```
    ./deploy.sh
    ```

+The `deploy.sh` script:
-The script will build the application in release mode and start it in the background with proper logging.
+- Builds the application in the current directory
+- Runs it without installing as a system service
+- Is ideal for testing and development
+- Doesn't require sudo privileges

 ## Manual Deployment